 Information on the role of Human Research Ethics Committees in health Privacy, including resources to assist HRECs apply the s95 guidelines are available under The role of Human Research Ethics Committees (HRECs) in health privacy.

-Advice for Human Research Ethics Committees (HRECs) reporting on the application of these guidelines for the 2014 HREC annual reporting period is available on the NHMRC website under HREC Annual Reporting to NHMRC.
+Advice for Human Research Ethics Committees (HRECs) reporting on the application of these guidelines is available on the NHMRC website under HREC Annual Reporting to NHMRC.